rumca-js/Django-link-archive/README_search.md

 # Myths and legends

-I wanted to disarm some of most common myths and legends concerning search algorithms.
+I wanted to disarm some of the most common myths and legends concerning the search algorithms.

-## Myth #1 "You only use first entry in google search"
+## Myth #1 "You only use the first entry in the google search"

 It may be mostly true.
 Recently I wanted to find interesting trailers in YouTube.
+I wrote "trailer" in the youtube phone app.

+In response I found:
+ - some videos that I have already watched, which were not trailer related,
+ - advertisments
+ - some tech trailers, not movie trailers
+ - some shorts vidoes
-I wrote "trailer" in youtube phone app.
-In response I received some videos I have already watched, advertisments, some tech trailers.
-Some trailers have popped up several times from different channels.
+ - some trailers popped up several times, from several different channels, bloating the result

-In django link archive I can add sources I am interested in.
+In my app I can add sources I am interested in.
 For 'trailer' example, I can limit results to 'KinoCheck' source, where I can see all trailers from their history.

 ## Myth #2 You do not need several pages of results in google search